kevchant/AzureDevOps-fabric-cicd-with-automated-tests/README.md

 You can find all the YAML files in the [AzureDevOpstemplate subfolder](/AzureDevOpstemplates).
 All of files contain details about what variables and/or prarameters are required for each one.

-Currently there is stage in each pipeline called Test data Pipeline which caters for performing tests aginst the "Run Hello World" Data Pipeline.
+Currently there is stage in each pipeline called Test Data Pipeline which caters for performing tests aginst the "Run Hello World" Data Pipeline.
 Based on the [Data Factory Testing Framework](https://github.com/microsoft/data-factory-testing-framework) .You can find the relevant python file in the "Tests" subfolder of the repository.

 One quick way to get started is to [import the repository into Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops&WT.mc_id=DP-MVP-5004032%3Fview%3Dazure-devops).
 From there, [create a pipeline from an existing YAML file](https://xeladu.medium.com/how-to-create-a-pipeline-from-an-existing-yaml-file-in-azure-devops-4c41e74fde2b).